 51.50 Statements of the Federal Reserve Agent

 Section 16 of the Federal Reserve Act requires that each Federal Reserve Agent make daily reports to the Board of Governors on issues and withdrawals of Federal Reserve notes; in addition, the Board requires a monthly report in considerable detail.
 The reports are prepared by the Assistant Federal Reserve Agent in Washington.
 The daily report, conforming to FR 5, should show the amount of Federal Reserve notes received from the Treasury, on hand, and outstanding, and the classification of collateral security held against Federal Reserve notes.
 The Assistant Agent should communicate to each Bank daily, for verification by the Bank against its balance sheet, the amount of Federal Reserve notes outstanding as shown on the FR 5 database.
 The District balance for Federal Reserve notes outstanding is computer-generated upon acceptance of all head office and Branch data.

 The monthly report, conforming to FR 44, should show by denomination the cumulative data for issues of notes, notes on hand, notes returned for destruction and credit, and amount outstanding at the end of the month.
 The amounts reported should agree where applicable with data reported on form FR 5 after taking into account large and small notes clearings, which are reflected on the FR 44, but are not reflected on form FR 5.
-One copy of the report should be sent by the Assistant Federal Reserve Agent to the Department of the Treasury, Financial Management Service, Government-wide Accounting, Cash Accounting Division, Hyattsville, MD 20782 and to the Office of Compliance 14th and C Streets, SW, Washington, D. C. 20228.
+The report is sent by the Assistant Federal Reserve Agent to the Department of the Treasury, Financial Management Service, Government-wide Accounting, Cash Accounting Division and to the Office of Compliance.

 51.65 Reports to the Assistant Federal Reserve Agent